Skip to main content

 The purpose of the framework plan is to ensure that all kindergarten children receive a good offer, regardless of which kindergarten they attend.
 The kindergartens shall use the framework plan as a starting point for their work.

 The Education Act applies to primary, lower secondary and upper secondary education and training.
 All children in Norway have both the right and obligation to attend ten years of primary and lower secondary education, starting from the year they turn six years old.
-After completion of the compulsory education, or the equivalent, the pupils have a right to three years’ upper secondary education and training.
-Those attending vocational programmes have the right to training within the total time frame regulated by the subject curricula i.e. four, four and a half, or five years.
+After completion of compulsory education, or the equivalent, pupils have a right to upper secondary education and training until achieving general entrance qualifications for university studies or a vocational qualification, but not longer than the end of the school year that starts the year they turn 24 years of age.
+Those pupils that do not successfully achieve general entrance qualifications for university studies or a vocational qualification, have the right to upper secondary education for adults.

 The National Curriculum